maxamel/BitGenGo/README.md

 It is recommended the user set his own threshold for security reasons (minimum of 20 milliseconds is advised).
 That way, if many bits are requested at once, they will be generated in unknown(to the attacker) and large enough intervals.

+# Lock on read/write

+Flipping the shared variable bit is predicated on acquiring a lock.
+This enforces a sequential flipping of the bit.
+However, when a user performs a bit read it does not require a lock.
+The reason is that we do not care about race conditions in this case, we only care about the unpredictability of the result.
+Furthermore, introducing such a lock incurs a performance hit.
+You already have a minimal threshold time you have to wait between bit reads.
+Having to acquire a lock will only make things worse.
+For details refer to the [Benchmark Read/Write](# Benchmark Read/Write) section.

 # Random ints from random bits

 Generating random integers in a given range from random bits is not a trivial task.
 There are many ways to screw things up and create a biased distribution.